 You can also cook bone broth in a slow cooker.
 Place all the same ingredients in the vessel and cook on low for 18 to 72 hours.

-Project Paws™ Premium Grade Bone Broth Powder is a great alternative to time consuming process of making your own broth.
+The iHeartDogs Mushroom Gold Bone Broth is a great alternative to time consuming process of making your own broth.
 The easy to apply powder is tasty and nutrient-packed.
 Its concentrated form makes it an ideal supplement to mix in with your dog’s food or sprinkled over it as a tantalizing food topper.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this website is not intended to replace a one-on-one relationship with a qualified healthcare professional.